jk-nd/a2a-use-case/scripts/README.md

 ./scripts/rebuild.sh
 ```

-### `rebuild-a2a-only.sh` ⭐ **NEW**
+### `rebuild-a2a-only.sh` ⭐ **RECOMMENDED**
 **Purpose**: Lightweight rebuild focused on A2A server changes only

 **What it does**:
-- Stops and removes A2A server container only
+- Stops and removes A2A-related containers (A2A server, agents)
-- Removes A2A server Docker image
+- Removes A2A-related Docker images
-- Clears A2A server build cache
+- Clears A2A npm caches
-- Installs A2A server dependencies
+- Reinstalls A2A dependencies
 - Verifies TypeScript source
-- Builds A2A server Docker image from scratch
+- Builds A2A Docker images from scratch
-- Starts A2A server
+- Starts A2A services
 - Verifies A2A server endpoints
-- **Preserves other services** (NPL Engine, Keycloak, etc.)
+- **Preserves core services** (NPL Engine, Keycloak, databases)
+- **Fixed process detection** - Proper TypeScript process verification
+- **Optimized timing** - Includes delays for container stabilization

 **Usage**:
 ```bash
 ./scripts/rebuild-a2a-only.sh
 ```

-**When to use**: Perfect for A2A server development when you don't need to rebuild the entire stack.
+**When to use**: Perfect for A2A server development when you don't need to rebuild the entire stack. **Most common development scenario.**

 ### `get-technical-token.js`
 **Purpose**: Generate technical user token for NPL engine access